 OpenLegacy's mainframe connector, COBOL parser, and automated API generator created a working prototype.
 This resulted in the exposure of six real-world mainframe business flows as APIs.

-This solution directly connected to the mainframe environment, invoking transactions, analyzing back-end code, automatically generating APIs, and processing both input and output.
+This solution is directly connected to the mainframe environment, invoking transactions, analyzing back-end code, automatically generating APIs, and processing both input and output.

 OpenLegacy's new APIs were tested and deployed in the bank's environment to ensure they worked and met internal integration standards as well as the bank's requirements.